jbarroso/clean-code/README.md

 ## Use Descriptive Names
 You know that you are working with clean code when each routine turns out to be pretty much as you expected.

 Use descriptive names.
-Don't be afraid to make a name long.
+A long descriptive name is better than a short enigmatic one, and better than a long descriptive comment.

 Be consistent with your names, try always to use the same verbs, nouns, etc.